k-privateai/k-privateai.github.io/_posts/2024-11-24-PDT - K-PAI seminar announcement - 03.markdown

 This dynamic panel discussion delves into three crucial dimensions: the far-reaching impact of AI across industries and society, groundbreaking innovations driving its evolution, and strategic approaches to building successful AI businesses across startups and enterprises.
-Join us as our distinguished panelists share insights on navigating this transformative period, with an opportunity to engage in deeper discussions with the panelists during dedicated networking sessions.
+Join us as our distinguished panelists with outstanding track records in their fields share insights on navigating this transformative period, with an opportunity to engage in deeper discussions with the panelists during dedicated networking sessions.